 How to prove you are the best candidate

 The good news for sales candidates is any business that is actively seeking a new sales job is in the same position as the candidate.
-Both need the other.
-The company needs good talent and the candidate needs a good employer.
+Both require the other.
+The company requires good talent and the candidate requires a good employer.

 When you find a position you want, rather than the quick fix application, think like a salesperson and treat it like a prospect call.
 Do your research thoroughly and sell yourself, your skills, and your experience.